joinpursuit/ios-structs-classes-lab/README.md

 Fix the `BankAccount` struct so it does work.

-Given the code below (which incorporates any fixes you made):
+Given the code below (which should incorporate any fixes you made):

 ```swift
 var joeAccount = BankAccount(owner: "Joe", balance: 100.0)